sumeetkr/AwesomeSocialMediaPolarizationAndEchoChambers/README.md

 2017, Tang, Shiliang, Qingyun Liu, Megan McQueen, Scott Counts, Apurv Jain, Heather Zheng, and Ben Zhao.
 "Echo chambers in investment discussion boards."
 (2017). https://www.microsoft.com/en-us/research/wp-content/uploads/2017/03/investment-echo-chambers.pdf

+2016, Bessi, Alessandro, Fabiana Zollo, Michela Del Vicario, Michelangelo Puliga, Antonio Scala, Guido Caldarelli, Brian Uzzi, and Walter Quattrociocchi. "[Users polarization on Facebook and Youtube.](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0159641)" PloS one 11, no. 8 (2016): e0159641.
+``Users online tend to select information that support and adhere their beliefs, and to form polarized groups sharing the same view—e.g. echo chambers.
+Algorithms for content promotion may favour this phenomenon, by accounting for users preferences and thus limiting the exposure to unsolicited contents.
+To shade light on this question, we perform a comparative study on how same contents (videos) are consumed on different online social media— i.e. Facebook and YouTube—over a sample of 12M of users.
+Our findings show that content drives the emergence of echo chambers on both platforms.
+Moreover, we show that the users’ commenting patterns are accurate predictors for the formation of echo-chambers``

 2015, Barberá, Pablo, John T. Jost, Jonathan Nagler, Joshua A. Tucker, and Richard Bonneau. ["Tweeting from left to right: Is online political communication more than an echo chamber?."
 Psychological science 26, no. 10 (2015): 1531-1542.](http://journals.sagepub.com/doi/abs/10.1177/0956797615594620)

 2015, Morales, A. J., Javier Borondo, Juan Carlos Losada, and Rosa M. Benito. ["Measuring political polarization: Twitter shows the two sides of Venezuela."
 Chaos: An Interdisciplinary Journal of Nonlinear Science 25, no. 3 (2015): 033114](https://arxiv.org/pdf/1505.04095.pdf)